HIP-1195: Hiero hooks and an application to allowances

 andCALLER_PAYS_ON_FAILURE

 .
-Ultimately it seemed better to keep the charging scheme simple and let hooks manage any refunds themselves.
+Ultimately it seemed better to keep the charging scheme simple and let hooks manage any refunds themselves. - We considered not including the

 Open Issues